openshift/installer/Documentation/install/vmware/vmware-terraform.md

 First, [download][downloadterraform] and install Terraform.

-After downloading, you will need to source this new binary in your `$PATH`.
-Run this command to add it to your path:
+After downloading, source this new binary in the `$PATH` of the machine.
+Run this command to add it to path:

 ```
-$ export PATH=$/path/to/terraform:$PATH
+$ export PATH=/path/to/terraform:$PATH
 ```

 Now we're ready to specify our cluster configuration.

 ## Customize the deployment

 Customizations to the base installation live in `examples/terraform.tfvars.<flavor>`.
-Export a variable that will be your cluster identifier:
+Export a variable that will be the cluster identifier:

 ```
 $ export CLUSTER=my-cluster
 ```

-Create a build directory to hold your customizations and copy the example file into it:
+Create a build directory to hold customizations and copy the example file into it:

 ```
 $ mkdir -p build/${CLUSTER}